xcp-ng/xcp-ng-org/docs/guests.md

 ## Linux

-Xen guest drivers have been built-in in the linux kernel for many years.
-All currently supported linux distributions include them.
+Xen guest drivers have been built-in in the Linux kernel for many years.
+All currently supported Linux distributions include them.

-So all we need is to install the management agent, which comes either as a systemd or as a sysvinit service, depending on the linux distribution.
+So all we need is to install the management agent, which comes either as a systemd or as a sysvinit service, depending on the Linux distribution.
 The service is usually named `xe-linux-distribution`.

 Those guest tools can be installed:
 * from the target distribution's online repositories if available